LoinHeart/Heart-Disease-Diagnostic-Chatbot/Heart Disease Diagnostic Chatbot/readme.md

 **`Notes`**

-  -Ensure that model.keras and scaler.pkl are located in the AIserver directory before starting the Flask server.
+  -Ensure that Test_Accuracy_84.52%.keras and scaler.pkl are located in the AIserver directory before starting the Flask server.

   -Adjust paths and configurations as needed based on your environment.